aistabci/abci-docs/en/docs/mpi.md

 | 2.11 | 2.8、2.9、2.10、2.11 |

 For information on how to use SHARP and the NCCL-SHARP plug-in, see [Using SHARP](tips/sharp.md).

+For more information about NVIDIA HPC-X, please refer to [the official documentation](https://docs.nvidia.com/networking/category/hpcx).

 ## Open MPI